Best Juicing for Hepatitis C Liver -

 There are many liver detox recipes for juicing, but be care and consult with your doctor before adding any supplementations.
 I consider most of my diet to be liver detoxing or liver cleansing because I am so careful.
 Living the life!
 The only thing that I add that is not fresh is my green powder.
 I use a brand that my doctor approves of.
 Remember: Everything in moderation.

 What probably will NOT work in your juicer: Watermelon, bananas, mango, blueberries, strawberries, and other fruits are too soft and will clog up your juicer.
-I tried putting them in the freezer years ago and it was a mess.
-With today’s immersion blenders, it is easier to just make a smoothie from some fruits.
+I tried putting them in the freezer years ago and then juicing them – it was a mess.
+With today’s immersion and bullet blenders it is easier to just make a smoothie from some fruits.
 I digress.. another blog.

 Check out my favorite juice recipes!